TRUCK ACCIDENTS LAWYER IN SAN DIEGO CALIFORNIA

 • Amputations, caused by crushing injuries in severe accidents.

-Commercial truck accidents in California are among the most devastating on the road, often resulting in severe injuries, extensive property damage, and even fatalities.
+Commercial truck accidents in San Diego California are among the most devastating on the road, often resulting in severe injuries, extensive property damage, and even fatalities.
 Determining liability in these cases can be highly complex due to the involvement of multiple parties, such as the truck driver, the trucking company, maintenance contractors, or even the manufacturer of defective truck components.
 Additionally, the size and weight of commercial trucks mean that accidents often have catastrophic consequences, leaving victims to deal with life-changing injuries and overwhelming financial burdens.

 Under California law, trucking companies and commercial truck drivers have a heightened duty to operate their vehicles safely.
 When they fail to meet this obligation—whether due to reckless driving, improper maintenance, or failure to comply with federal trucking regulations—they can be held liable for the harm they cause.
 Even in cases where the victim shares some fault for the accident, California’s comparative negligence laws allow them to recover compensation from other at-fault parties for their share of responsibility.
 To do so effectively, a thorough investigation is critical to uncover the facts, identify all liable parties, and establish the extent of their negligence.